home | about us

 Discussion Questions

-4. What are some of the things that Paul says are true of him that would qualify him as for salvation according to the “dogs” system?
+4. What are some things Paul says are true of him that qualifies him for salvation according to the “dogs” system?
+(He was circumcised on the eight day, from the tribe of Benjamin, a Hebrew, a Pharisee, etc.)

 Paul's Potential Pride

-He is from the people of Israel, the tribe of Benjamin…he’s a jew
+He is from the people of Israel, the tribe of Benjamin: he is Jewish

-As for the law, he was a Pharisee…he knows his stuff, like the Pharisees of Jesus' day
+As for the law, he was a Pharisee and he knows his stuff, like the Pharisees of Jesus' day

 For zeal, before he was Paul, he was Saul who persecuted the church and Christians as a jew